programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-02.png" alt="A histogram of the agents and their letters received; the y-axis displays the number of agents that have received a number of letters, displayed on the y-axis. " caption="Figure 2.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-02.png" alt="A histogram of the agents and their letters received; the y-axis displays the number of agents that have received a number of letters, displayed on the x-axis.
+For example, only 1 agent received 12 letters (the lowest number) while 2 agents received 26 letters (the highest amount)." caption="Figure 2.
 Histogram of the letters received by all agents" %}

 You should see something like the distribution above.
 Yours will almost certainly look at least slightly different, since each run of the model is random and unique, after all.